 Inference efficiency is a stack of mostly independent optimizations, each addressing a different bottleneck.
-This path works from the most fundamental (eliminating redundant computation) up to system-level memory management and numerical approximations.
+This path works from the most fundamental (eliminating redundant computation) up to system-level memory management, numerical approximations, and architectural choices that compress or dynamically route compute.

 Step 1 — KV Cache